 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 What Do Rabbits Eat in the Wild & as Pets?
-Facts & FAQ
+Vet-Reviewed Facts & FAQ

 cute lop ear rabbit in a cage holding a lot of hay in its mouth

 Rabbits are amazing animals with beautiful coats of fur that make us want to pick them up and cuddle them.
-But while some rabbits are domesticated and ready for snuggles, most rabbits are wild, found throughout the world in meadows, forests, wetlands, grasslands, and deserts.
-Wild rabbits are used to living in nature, not with humans so they do not usually want to cuddle, let alone be touched, by someone in their natural habitat.
+But while pet rabbits are domesticated and most can become fairly tolerant and acceptable of snuggles, wild rabbits are a different story.
+Wild rabbits are always on the lookout, as they are prey species and have a lot of natural enemies.

-Other than the difference in habitat and social structures between wild and domesticated rabbits, all rabbits are pretty much the same.
+Other than the difference in habitat, lifestyle, and social structures between wild and domesticated rabbits, all rabbits are pretty much the same.
 They all reproduce in the same way, they all explore and move around in the same way, and they all eat pretty much the same things.

 But wild rabbits can find their own food while domesticated rabbits must rely on their owners to provide them with the foods that they need to stay healthy.
 Some foods rabbits eat in the wild are not available to domesticated rabbits, so some improvisation is required.
+And many foods that wild rabbits would rarely eat or show interest in, such as fruits and even the majority of vegetables, are often offered to pet rabbits, sometimes in excess and with detrimental effects on their health.
 Here is what you should know about what rabbits do eat in the wild and as pets:

 Divider-rabbit2